GrammaTech/ddisasm/README.md

 - For development, you can ask Souffle to generate multiple files per target with `-DDDISASM_GENERATE_MANY=ON`.
-This results in a slower initial build time, but recompilation will be faster (especially when used with ccache; see above).
+This results in a slower initial build time, but recompilation will be faster.

 Once the dependencies are installed, you can configure and build as
 follows: